As ‘Freedom Convoy’ spinoffs pop up on social media, D.C. region braces

 “You can’t just write it off as a disruption that might come.
 These are public safety issues and so they do have to respond … But I am frustrated that there aren’t earlier options being invested in,” Miller-Idriss said, recommending investments in digital and media literacy to prevent people from being dragged down the conspiracy rabbit holes.
 “We’re in a Catch-22 at this point.”

-Pentagon press secretary John Kirby said in a statement on Tuesday that the department is analyzing a request from U.S. Capitol Police and the D.C.
+Pentagon press secretary John Kirby said in a statement on Tuesday that the departmentwas analyzing a request from U.S. Capitol Police and the D.C.
 Homeland Security and Emergency Management Agency for the National Guard to “provide support at traffic control points” in and around the city to “address potential challenges stemming from possible disruptions at key traffic arteries.”
-This request has not yet been approved or denied.
+On Tuesday night, the D.C. mayor’s office said the “DC National Guard traffic support request” had been approved.

 In a Feb.
 18 statement acknowledging plans for “truck convoys” to arrive in the District around the March 1 State of the Union address, the U.S. Capitol Police said the agency and the Secret Service are in “ongoing discussions,” which include the option of reinstalling the temporary inner-perimeter fence.